Skip to content

 • Direction: Select the type of the predefined route direction (Call Logic IVR, Call Logic Campaign, Phone number).

-• If the “Call Logic IVR” option is selected, select the corresponding IVR in the “Item ID” field.
+• If the “Call Logic IVR” option is selected, select the corresponding IVR in the “Call Logic IVR ID” field.

-• If the “Call Logic Campaign” option is selected, select the corresponding campaign in the “Item ID” field.
+• If the “Call Logic Campaign” option is selected, select the corresponding campaign in the “Call Logic Campaign ID” field.

 • If the “Phone number” option is selected, enter the corresponding phone number in the “Phone Number” field.

-• Inbound Phone Number: Select the corresponding inbound phone number.
+• Phone Number: Select the corresponding inbound phone number.

 Click the “Add” button to complete the action.